bsmith89/midas2-wiki/Home.md

 ### Across-Samples Analysis

+A TSV file, which lists the _sample_name_ and single-sample root output directory _midas_outdir_, is required for across-samples analyses in the species, SNV, and CNV modules.
+Users
-A TSV file, which lists the _sample_name_ and single-sample root output directory _midas_outdir_, is required for all across-samples analysis.
-Users need to pass the local path of the TSV file (`my_sample_list=/path/to/tsv/file`) to the command-line argument `sample_list`, e.g. `--sample_list ${my_sample_list}`
+need to pass the local path of the TSV file (`my_sample_list=/path/to/tsv/file`) to the command-line argument `sample_list`, e.g. `--sample_list ${my_sample_list}`